wabkur/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-function that returns the number of occurrences
+function that returns the reversed version